 Joe Budden has no shortage of enemies in the hip-hop world.
 Being a preeminent hater with a huge platform and a talk show to fill up every day will do that.
 Still, we didn’t expect this blindside from the Most Likely to Succeed Migo.

-Quavo came for Joe on the new Migos track “Control The Streets,” and he came for him hard:
+Quavo came for Joe on the new Migos track “Ice Tray,” and he came for him hard:

 “Ice tray on n–ga, flooded